sjjhsjjh/blender-driver/documents/backlog.md

 Backlog
 =======

--   Remove pathstore populate, which can now be done by walk second.

--   Finish replace unit tests.

 -   Try patching animations without putting None first.

 -   Get a JSON representation of a path store principal.